Diagnosing Plantar Fasciitis

 The most accurate method for diagnosing plantar fasciitis is via a Diagnostic Foot Ultrasound.
 While it may be possible to self-diagnose the condition, in order to truly understand the extent of the issue and know which treatment plan will be most suitable, you will require the support of a professional.
 Fortunately, our dedicated team at Sussex Foot Centre are here to help.
 Call us today to book an appointment.

-What is the process for a diagnostic foot ultrasound?
+What is the process for a Plantar fasciitis ultrasound?

 So, what exactly is the process is involved with a diagnostic foot ultrasound?
 And what do they do?

 Plantar fasciitis ultrasounds are an imaging method that uses high-frequency sound waves to produce accurate images of muscles, tendons, ligaments, and joints within particular areas of the body.
 They are a completely painless procedure and only take approximately 15 minutes to complete.